 PIANO MUSIC OF THE CZECH ROMANTICS, Indiana University Press, 2006.

-Dr. Sallie Pollack, pianist and collaborative coach, performs nationally and internationally as soloist and collaborator and is Associate Professor of Collaborative Piano and Piano Division Chair at the University of Central Oklahoma.
+Dr. Sallie Pollack, Pianist and Collaborative Coach.
+Sallie performs nationally and internationally as soloist and collaborator and is Associate Professor of Collaborative Piano and Piano Division Chair at the University of Central Oklahoma.
 She received a Fulbright Scholarship for study at the Royal Conservatory of Belgium and has performed in Carnegie Hall, toured with the Texas Boys Choir, coached for the Mons Conservatoire Opera Theatre, Bavarian Theatre-Hof, Illinois Opera Theatre, TCU Opera Theatre, University of Nevada Opera Theatre and UCO Opera Theatre.
 Dr. Pollack has been a pianist for College Music Society regional and national conventions, National Flute Association, North Carolina Summer Institute for Choral Arts, American Choral Directors Association, Music Teachers National Association, BrightMusic, Suzuki WOW Institute, OU Clarinet Symposium and ClarinetFest.
 She has performed with Phil Smith, Renee Siebert, Charles Castleman, Alexa Still, Talea Ensemble, Lucy Shelton, ClaviVoce, Richard Nunemaker, Jonathon Holden, Tom Shelton, Paul Salumonovich and Amy Porter, among others.
 Dr. Pollack is a recipient of the UCO Vanderford Initiative Award which honors excellence in Transformative Learning.
 She holds degrees from Texas Christian University, The Royal Conservatory of Belgium, University of Illinois, and Manhattan School of Music.

-Dr. Blaise J. Ferrandino is Professor and Division Chair of Music Theory and Composition at Texas Christian University.
+Dr. Blaise J. Ferrandino, Composition.
+Professor and Division Chair of Music Theory and Composition at Texas Christian University.
 Besides his work as a composer and theorist, he is an accomplished classical and jazz double bassist.
 Dr. Ferrandino holds degrees from Ithaca College, Syracuse University, and the Hartt School of Music.
 He is sought after as a composer, lecturer, and performer.
 His compositions include song cycles, orchestral pieces, a wide-ranging assortment of chamber music, an opera, and solo works for various instruments.
 His most recent published works are Song and a Dance for Double Bass and Piano commissioned by the International Society of Double Bassists as the compulsory piece for their 2011 competition and Crucible, commissioned for the TCU Trombone Summit quartet competition.
 His musical drama Retrieving the Spirit premiered in April of 2012, and his Symphony for Wind Ensemble is due to premiere in the Spring of 2013.
 In addition to his teaching at the Clear Creek Music Festival, Dr. Ferrandino will compose a work to be performed by the combined forces of the Festival and Halfway musical community.

-Sheila Allen, mezzo-soprano, Professor, Texas Christian University School of Music.
+Sheila Allen, Festival Artistic Director, Voice, Diction, Coaching.
+Professor Emerita, Texas Christian University School of Music.
 Dr. Allen has appeared as recitalist and soloist in operatic, orchestral and chamber music repertoire across the United States and in Germany.
 A champion of contemporary music, she premiered Pulitzer Prize winning Stephen Albert’s To Wake the Dead in New York’s Alice Tully Hall and recorded it for CRI.
 In 2004, Dr. Allen presented master classes and a series of recitals featuring songs of American, Czech, and Korean composers in South Korea.
 Her recent research and performance has centered on the repertoire for mezzo, viola, and piano ranging from composers of the Baroque period to the works of Czech contemporary composer Petr Eben.
 She has been on the international jury for the Canadian National Music Competitions and the San Diego Musical Merit Competition.
 She regularly adjudicates for the Metropolitan Opera Regional auditions, NATS, and MTNA.
 She was a member of the artist faculty of the Schlern International Music Festival in Fie allo Sciliar, Italy for five years before founding the Clear Creek Music Festival.

 Dr. Allen holds degrees from Oberlin Conservatory and the Eastman School of Music, and studied in Stuttgart, Germany as a Fulbright Scholar, where she also performed with Helmut Rilling’s Gächinger Kantorei.
 A pupil of Helen Boatwright, Kammersängerin Lore Fischer, and Helen Hodam, she was a national finalist in both the Metropolitan Opera Auditions and the National Association of Teachers of Singing Artist Awards.
 Other honors include a summer as a Vocal Fellow at Tanglewood.
 Prior to joining the TCU faculty, she taught at Washington State University, Pullman, and at the New York State University College, Fredonia.
 She is author of “German” in Diction for Singers, published by Pst…Inc.

-Cherry Duke, mezzo-soprano, is an active soloist in opera, oratorio, musical theater and concerts and has performed principal roles with opera companies and orchestras around the US and abroad.
+Cherry Duke, Voice.
+Mezzo-soprano Cherry Duke is an active soloist in opera, oratorio, musical theater and concerts and has performed principal roles with opera companies and orchestras around the US and abroad.
 A frequent collaborator with contemporary composers who create works that blend classical techniques with popular styles, Duke created the role of The Captain in the world premiere of the 2012 opera Dog Days and is featured on the original cast album, which was released in October 2016.
 Also a champion of compositions by female composers, she has performed her Women’s Work recital at Converse College, the University of Texas at El Paso, and the Texoma National Association of Teachers of Singing Conference.
 This season she makes her company and role debut with El Paso Opera as Tisbe in Rossini’s La Cenerentola.

 Recent solo engagements include El Paso Symphony Orchestra, Los Angeles Opera, Fort Worth Opera, Opera Tampa, Choral Society of the Hamptons, Symphoria, Missouri Symphony and the Prototype Festival in New York City.
 Miss Duke is the recipient of many prizes, including the Grand Prize of the Connecticut Opera Guild Vocal Competition and winner of the Liederkranz Vocal Competition.
 She holds degrees in vocal performance from Texas Woman’s University and The Hartt School at the University of Hartford and currently serves on the voice faculty and as Director of Opera at the University of Texas at El Paso.
 She is a member of American Guild of Musical Artists, Actors Equity Association, National Association of Teachers of Singing, and Sigma Alpha Iota Music Fraternity for Women. www.cherryduke.com

-Conductor and clarinetist Eddie W. Airheart is currently pursuing his Doctor of Musical Arts in Conducting at Texas Christian University, where he received his MM in band conducting in 2016.
+Eddie W. Airheart, Conductor and Clarinetist.
+Eddie is currently pursuing his Doctor of Musical Arts in Conducting at Texas Christian University, where he received his MM in band conducting in 2016.
 Upon earning his all-level Instrumental Music Education degree from East Texas State University, he served for three years as the Director of Bands at Mineola (Texas) Middle School, where his Symphonic Band won three consecutive “Best in Class” awards at area Music Festivals.
 In addition, he instituted the first organized choral program at Mineola High School and also served as Director of Choral Activities.
 In 199, he became Director of Bands at Forest Park Middle School in Longview (Texas) ISD, where again his ensembles received first division ratings.

 In 1995, Mr. Airheart left public school teaching and went into full-time Church Music Ministry, serving churches in Texas, Florida and most recently, Arkansas.
 His student choirs have performed in major venues across the United States, including the Cathedral of St. John the Divine in New York City, the National Cathedral in Washington, D.C., the Naval Academy Chapel in Annapolis, Maryland, and the United States Air Force Academy Chapel in Colorado Springs, Colorado.
 He has served as a student choir clinician for both YouthCue and the Choristers Guild.
 Ensembles under his leadership have collaborated with members of both the Arkansas Symphony Orchestra and the Little Rock Wind Symphony.
 Prior to beginning his studies at TCU, he was the Creative Director and Founding Conductor of the Arkansas Youth Chorale, a new musical ensemble based in the greater Little Rock area.